mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 client.

 > **RECOMMENDATION:** Prefer a Credential type in KeyPackages which includes a
-> strong cryptographic binding between the identity and its key (for example, the
+> strong cryptographic binding between the identity and its key (for example the
 > `x509` Credential type).
-When using the `basic` Credential type, take extra
+When using the `basic` Credential type take extra
-> care to verify the identity (typically out of band).
+> care to verify the identity (typically out-of-band).

-#### Privacy of Delivery and Push Notifications
+#### Privacy of delivery and push notifications

-Push-tokens provide an important mechanism that is often ignored from the standpoint of privacy considerations.
+An important mechanism that is often ignored from the privacy considerations are the push-tokens.
 In many modern messaging architectures, applications are using push notification mechanisms typically provided by OS vendors.
-This is to make sure that when messages are available at the Delivery Service (or via other mechanisms if the DS is not a central server), the recipient application on a device knows about it.
-Sometimes the push notification can contain the application message itself, which saves a round trip with the DS.
+This is to make sure that when messages are available at the Delivery Service (or by other mechanisms if the DS is not a central server), the recipient application on a device knows about it.
+Sometimes the push notification can contain the application message itself which saves a round trip with the DS.

 To "push" this information to the device, the service provider and the OS infrastructures use unique per-device, per-application identifiers called push-tokens.
 This means that the push notification provider and the service provider have information on which devices receive information and at which point in time.
-Alternatively, non-mobile applications could use a WebSocket or persistent connection for notifications directly from the DS.
+Alternatively, non-mobile applications could use a websocket or persistent connection for notifications directly from the DS.

 Even though they can't necessarily access the content, which is typically